torvalds/linux/Documentation/virt/kvm/x86/timekeeping.rst

 if so, the TSCs in multi-sockets or NUMA systems may still run independently despite being locally consistent.

-The following feature bits are used by Linux to signal various TSC attributes, but they can only be taken to be meaningful for UP or single node systems.
+The following feature bits are used by GNU/Linux to signal various TSC attributes, but they can only be taken to be meaningful for UP or single node systems.

 =========================	=======================================